tomqlam/roomdraw/backend/README.md

 4. Once the container is running, you can access the backend API at `http://localhost:8080`.

 That's it!
 You have successfully set up and run the RoomDraw backend.

-## Additional Information

-- If you encounter any issues or have questions, please refer to the [backend documentation](/path/to/backend/documentation).

-- For more advanced configuration options, please consult the [backend configuration guide](/path/to/backend/configuration).